 History is not about memorising a list of facts or dates.
 It requires interpretation and analysis of information around subjects which often have no right or wrong answers.
 Still, there are plenty of effective methods for studying history, like these three:

 History is shaped by a list of chronological events.
 When studying seismic shifts in a culture or country, it’s important that you know what key events contributed to this and why they were so important.
-It can lead to a daunting list of times, dates, and people to learn.
+It can lead to a daunting list of times, dates and people to learn.

 One popular method for doing this involves making connections to develop the full picture.
-With your child, note down the different events, facts, and people that played a role in a significant historical event.
+With your child, note down the different events, facts and people that played a role in a significant historical event.
 Then create a mind map that connects each part of the picture, using colours and symbols to establish a pattern containing a large amount of easily digestible information.

-With so much to learn, it’s important that you’re able to focus on the most valuable information and retain it for exams.
+With so much to learn, it’s important that you’re able to focus in on the most valuable information and retain it for exams.
 While history usually focuses on the larger picture rather than just a succession of dates or facts, it can also be worthwhile adopting memory techniques to ensure that your child can reach for specific information if they need it.